 Mix sugar and water in a pan.
 Keep the sugar solution on stove top on a low heat.

 Cook the sugar syrup, till you get a one thread consistency.
-Switch off the flame.
-Keep the sugar solution aside.
+Stir often.
+Switch off the heat.
+Set the sugar solution aside.

-The sugar syrup should be hot when you add the boondis.
-So you can keep the sugar solution on a hot water bath.
-Meaning place the pan on a plate or tray filled with hot water.
-You can fry the boondis and prepare the sugar solution side by side.
-Thats what I did.
+The sugar syrup should be hot when you add the boondi.
+So you can keep the sugar solution on a hot water bath by place the pan on a plate or tray filled with hot water.
+You can choose to fry the boondi and prepare the sugar solution side by side.

-Take all the dry ingredients for the boondi batter in a mixing bowl - besan/gram flour & saffron powder.
+Take the dry ingredients for the boondi batter in a mixing bowl - gram flour and crushed saffron or saffron powder.

 Add water to make a smooth batter.
 The consistency of the batter is important.
 We will check if the consistency is right, by frying a few boondis.